contagon/handbook/handbook/20-activities.md

 All stake activities must be approved by the stake presidency and are coordinated in stake council meetings.
 Stake leaders notify ward leaders of stake activities well in advance.
 They also ensure that stake activities supplement ward activities rather than compete with them.

 If stake presidents feel that a multistake activity would benefit the members of their stakes, they may request permission from the Area Presidency.
 Special occasions such as holidays or the commemoration of a significant local event may provide opportunities for such activities.
 Youth conferences (see [20.4](20-activities.md#204-youth-conference)), service activities, cultural arts activities, and sports or recreational activities can all be held on a multistake level.
-Such activities are often coordinated in coordinating council meetings.
+Such activities are often coordinated in coordinating council meetings (see [29.11](29-meetings-in-the-church.md#2911-coordinating-council-meetings)).

 Before proposing a multistake activity, stake presidents determine whether it is the best way to meet the needs they have identified.
 The stake presidents also consider the cost, time, and travel the activity would require.
 In addition, the stake presidents consider safety factors and the availability of needed resources.